 - Some classes will start with a test to assess the student's preparedness for the class.
 Students absent for these classes will receive a 0% score for these tests unless the instructor and the course director have been informed through email about a valid reason for absence prior to the beginning of the class.
-When notified of absence in due time, the instructor may but is not required propose an alternative test or assignment for that class. - All assignments except A8 need to be completed and uploaded to UB Learns as a Microsoft Word document prior to the deadline specified in the course schedule.
+When notified of absence in due time, the instructor may but is not required propose an alternative test or assignment for that class. - All assignments except A8 need to be completed and uploaded to the UB Box folder BMI504-2024-upload-assignment, to which students will be invited as 'uploader'.
+All assignments except A7 and A8 must be submitted as Microsoft Word document prior to the deadline specified in the course schedule.
 Google doc links or any other link to a cloud server are not allowed.
 The filename should be formatted as this: BMI504-[number of the assignment]-[your UBIT name].
-For example, if the course director were a student: "BMI504-A1-ceusters.docx" would be the filename for the first assignment. - The main assignment is A6, a fully worked out proposal for a scientific research project to be built according to precise specifications given during the course.
+For example, if the course director were a student: "BMI504-A1-ceusters.docx" would be the filename for the first assignment.
+Note that your UBIT name is usually not just your last name.
+A7 must be uploaded as PowerPoint file following a similar naming convention.

+- The main assignment is A6, a fully worked out proposal for a scientific research project to be built according to precise specifications given during the course.
 Parts of this proposal are the subject of separate assignments A1, A2, A3 and A4.
 This approach gives the students the opportunity to receive feedback on these components so that they can be improved for inclusion in the final version.
 Grades received for these assignments do not count towards the final grade, but are to be seen as an indication of how that part of the proposal would be assessed were it included as such in the final proposal.
-There is thus no requirement to do assignments A1, A2, A3, and A4, but when they are not done in due time, i.e. prior to the due date, no intermediate feedback on the respective parts will be provided.
-Not receiving feedback on overdue assignments may of course have a negative effect on the overall score of A6.

-• When assignment A5 is not delivered in time, a penalty of 1% of the positive final score will be applied for every 24 hours of delay.
+There is thus no requirement to do assignments A1, A2, A3, and A4, but when they are not done in due time, i.e. prior to the due date and time, no intermediate feedback on the respective parts will be provided.
+Not receiving feedback on overdue assignments may of course have a negative effect on the overall score of A6. - When assignment A5 is not delivered in time, a penalty of 1% of the positive final score will be applied for every 24 hours of delay.
 When this assignment is not delivered at all, the penalty will be equal to the % for which the assignment counts towards the final grade.
+Assessment criteria for assignments will be covered in detail in the slides and discussed in the relevant classes.